MatthewBertello/PyschologyPracticeProblemApp/ReadMe.md

 Sprint4 Changes:
 - Added encryption for the passwords ✅
+- Updated the example and formula images ✅
 - Made improvements to the History Page which is should be finished now ✅
 - Added Mobile version of the app
 - The core functionality of the mobile version is complete (still some polish need though). ✅